Ganwenzhao/notebook_qtdemo/README.md

 # Notebook_Simple
-A simple notebook program developed by qt5.
+A simple notebook program that developed by qt5.